crcdng/weather_app/README.md

 # Flutter Minimal Clean Architecture Example

 This is a minimal example (with a lot of explanation) for clean architecture and test-driven development in Flutter.
 It fetches weather data for a city from [OpenWeatherMap](https://openweathermap.org) and displays it.
-The example is adapted from [this tutorial](https://www.youtube.com/watch?v=g2Mup12MccU) by Flutter Guys - see other sources below.
+The example is adapted from [this tutorial](https://www.youtube.com/watch?v=g2Mup12MccU) - see other sources below.

 ## Architecture overview

-The main structure is UI layer, Domain layer and Data layer.
+The application is structured in threee layers: UI layer, Domain layer and Data layer.

 From top to bottom:

 ### UI layer